 Throughout the summer, members worked hard on the FFA Garden that was planted last spring.
 After harvesting, the produce was sold every Friday night at the Elmwood Farmers Market.
 This was both a learning and profitable experience for the chapter.

-The 88th National FFA Convention was October 27-30th in Louisville, Kentucky.
-During the convention, members participated in multiple tours including a tour of Chaney’s Dairy Barn, the National Corvette Museum, the Louisville Train Depot, and an underwater cave tour.
+On October 27th, the Elmwood FFA departed from Elmwood High School to travel down to Louisville, Kentucky for the National FFA Convention.
+During the three days of the convention, members participated in multiple tours including a tour of Chaney’s Dairy Barn, the National Corvette Museum, the Louisville Train Depot, and an underwater cave tour.
 Members also attended an inspirational session with motivational speaker, Rick Rigsby, and attended an agricultural career show.
 During free time, the chapter attended a Kip Moore concert and a Maddie and Tae concert.
 Members in attendance were: Andrew Hall, Maggie Harms,Chase Malone, Regan McFall, Galvin McQuellon, Jenna Musgrave, Andrew Naumann, Matt Ricketts, Logan Spainhower, Emma Trone, Chance Vicary, and Luke Windish.

 Thank You to Our Sponsors!